 It is important to know that online courses are not self-paced.
 They have a clear start and end date, and your instructor will set deadlines for assignments and assessments in the same way as face-to-face classes.
 While you will have access to materials 24/7, you must meet the objectives of the class on the required timetable.

 For these reasons, online courses are not a good fit for everyone.
 Students who are successful in the online environment are motivated, self-disciplined, organized and have good time management skills.
-To participate in online classes, you should also have a good understanding of computer hardware and software applications and the Internet.
+To participate in online classes, you also should have a good understanding of computer hardware and software applications, and the internet.

 *Note: Some online courses may require proctored exams or on-campus assessments at a testing center.